abanikanndatolu/Portfolio/README.md

 All images of me featured on this website **are copyrighted and cannot be copied, reused, modified, or sold without my explicit permission**.
 Unauthorized use will be subject to legal action.

 ## 📞 Contact
-For any inquiries or issues, reach out via the contact form on the website.
+For any inquiries or issues, reach out v+2348148226089(whatsapp) or AbanikanndaTolu(facebook,ig,twitter,linkedin).

 ---
 © 2025 Tolulope Abanikannda.
 All rights reserved.